cooscoos/Hoive/README.md

 - have a good playtest and write some tests
 - are some fns still used? why? (e.g. possible chips)

-### Quality of life
-- increase the drawn board size once limits are reached

 ### Bugcheck and tidy up

 - does sumoing need a bee check for either party?